Maxwellraygor/CTF/readme.md

-﻿# Hack The Box reports https://www.hackthebox.com/
+# CTF reports
 Welcome.
-These reports are from my learning experiences with hack the box.
+These reports are from my learning experiences with various CTFs.
 The reports are intended for view only by my professors and hiring managers as a example of both my technical and communication skills.
 They are protected and will only be viewable with a passphrase.

 # Hack The Box Resources
 Here are links to information and tools that I have found useful while learning:
 LSE	https://github.com/diego-treitos/linux-smart-enumeration

 LinPEAS	https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS

 p0wnyshell	https://github.com/flozz/p0wny-shell

 Reverse shells	https://www.revshells.com/

 Subdomain list	https://github.com/danielmiessler/SecLists/blob/master/Discovery/DNS/bitquark-subdomains-top100000.txt

 Hash cracking	https://crackstation.net/

 Javascript deobfuscator	https://deobfuscate.io/